 What Is A Wholesale Business?

 Before starting a wholesale business, let’s first look into its nature.
-Wholesaling is the act of buying goods in bulk directly from the manufacturers or distributors and then selling them in smaller quantities to retailers.
-When purchasing a large number of products, the wholesalers usually get special discounts or overall much cheaper prices.
+Wholesaling is buying goods in bulk directly from manufacturers or distributors and then selling them in smaller quantities to retailers.
+When purchasing many products, the wholesalers usually get special discounts or overall much cheaper prices.

-The goods will then be stored in a warehouse waiting to be sold to retailers with a considerably higher price per item.
+The goods will then be stored in a warehouse, waiting to be sold to retailers with a considerably higher price per item.
 The difference between the prices when buying the goods and selling them out is how wholesalers earn profits.
-In general, wholesalers are the mediators between manufacturers and retailers, which puts them somewhere in the middle of the supply chain.
+In general, wholesalers are the mediators between manufacturers and retailers, putting them in the middle of the supply chain.

 How To Start A Wholesale Business?